South Florida Bulls football: Jeff Scott era (2020–2022)

 On December 9, 2019, USF announced that Jeff Scott would be the program's fifth head coach.
 Scott was previously the co-offensive coordinator at Clemson, where he won the College Football Playoff national championship in 2016 and 2018, and made the final at the conclusion of the 2019 season.

-During Scott's first season, the Bulls suffered their worst loss in program history in a Week 3 game against No. 7 Notre Dame, falling 52–0 in South Bend.
+During Scott's first season, the Bulls suffered their worst loss in program history, a 52–0 defeat in a Week 3 game against No. 7 Notre Dame in South Bend.
 The 2020 season saw three games canceled due to COVID-19, and the team finished with a record of 1–8.

 The 2021 season saw the Bulls start 0–2, with losses to No. 25 NC State and No. 13 Florida, but they snapped their 10-game losing streak with a 38–17 win against Florida A&M. On October 23, the team won their first game against an FBS opponent in the Jeff Scott era after beating Temple 34–14.
 Before the final game of the season, Coach Scott fired defensive coordinator Glenn Spencer, and within a few weeks, he found Spencer's replacement in Miami's defensive analyst Bob Shoop.
 The team finished the 2021 season with a 2–10 record, but after the regular season, sophomore running back Brian Battie earned several First Team All-America selections, joining George Selvie as the only two Bulls to earn First Team selections from two of the five major All-America organizations.
 When 247Sports launched the Transfer Team Rankings in 2021, the Bulls opened at No. 1 with eight Division I transfers.

 South Florida fired Scott and defensive coordinator Bob Shoop on November 6, 2022, following a 1–8 start to the season.
 Special teams coordinator Daniel Da Prato took over as interim head coach, and linebackers coach Ernie Sims became defensive coordinator.